AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/security_baseline.md

 - multipathd is a system daemon that manages multiple paths to the same storage device.
 It is typically used with enterprise SAN/storage systems.
 - The server only uses a single disk setup and the presence of multipath devices was checked by running the ***sudo multipath -ll*** which resulted in ***No multipath devices found***.
 - Due to these reasons, the multipathd service was **disabled**.

+## networkd-dispatcher
+- networkd-dispatcher is a system daemon in Linux that automatically runs scripts in response to network state changes.
+- Network connections are handled by systemd, so networkd-dispatcher isn't required and hence networkd-disptacher was **disabled**.

+## udisks2